glassroom/heinsen_attention/README.md

 where $\text{LSE}$ is shorthand for "Logarithm of a Sum of Exponentials."

-Armed with this insight, we prove that our attention mechanism is expressible as a composition of log-sums of exponentials that is linearizable, with a latent space of constant size, enabling sequential application with constant time and space complexity per token.
+Armed with this insight, we prove that our Softmax attention mechanism is expressible as a composition of log-sums of exponentials that is linearizable, with a latent space of constant size, enabling sequential application with constant time and space complexity per token.
 For details, please see our paper.

 ## Frequently Asked Questions